Demeter29/votc_docs/installation.md

 # Installation

-the mod has 2 parts you need to install:
+The project has 2 parts you need to install:

 * A CK3 mod.
 * A seperate application that runs in the background.